sardana-org/sardana-followup/20180710-Barcelona/IDEAS.md

     * [Scan Hooks documentation](http://www.sardana-controls.org/en/latest/devel/howto_macros/scan_framework.html#hooks-support-in-scans) is not clear.
 Especially the difference between the Hooks API and the hooks being attached in the GSF generators.
     * [Writing Controllers](http://www.sardana-controls.org/en/latest/devel/howto_controllers/index.html)  is not complete.
 Not clearly listed the minimum methods that have to be definded in a controller in order to be working in Sardana.
 Not described the differences in performance between controller types, for example between Counter/Timer and OD controllers.
+    * Writing CT controller: `StartAll` seems to be necessary to be implemented and it is not documented.

+* Technical question:
    * Documentation of the macros in the macro catalogue is duplicated.
 We need to find a way on how to reuse the macro classes/functions docstrings.
+   * How to show multiple next steps at the end of the chapter
+   * Is it possible to add tags/labels in the distributed chapters so it would be easy to autogenerate a table of contents of them